Continuing Education FAQ: Table of Contents

 - American Academy of Family Physicians (AAFP) — accepted by ND boards recognizing Category 1 CME for medical doctors.

 - Southwest College of Naturopathic Medicine (SCNM) CE board: Approved for attendees at the Southwest Conference on Botanical Medicine.
 Includes opioid/addiction hours to fulfill the annual requirement for Arizona NDs.

-Since there is some variation among state ND rules, here are some frequently asked questions about CME for naturopathic physicians:
+Since there is some variation among state ND rules, here are some frequently asked questions about naturopathic CE:

 How can I earn ND continuing education at your 2021 online events?

 Register for the event and sign up for the CE program.
 A link will be provided to an attendance form.
 Follow the instructions, submit your form by email and a certificate will be issued by email.
 You’ll have two months after the end of the event to complete the videos and return your form to earn a certificate.

 Can I earn distance-learning credits for your recordings?

 Does my state accept the CE you offer for NDs?

 This is by far the most frequently asked question!
 If you aren’t sure whether your state accepts the approved ND credits, please contact us and we will give you that information (select the “CE” option so your question goes right to the CE Coordinator).
 See a few more state details below: